 When laws begin slicing and dicing words the greater point and purpose is obfuscated.
 We are talking about degrees of pain, not kind.
-All devices that work on the premise of pain deliverance should be included in the ban, not excluded!
+All devices that are designed and work on the premise of pain deliverance should be included in the ban, not excluded.
 Yes, even the readily available, widely sold and cheap prong collars and choke chains, should be banned.
 They yank and crank at and damage the most vulnerable and sensitive soft part of a dogs’ neck.
 Although they may be seemingly benign and innocuous looking, they too, do not teach anything other than inflicting pain via punishment.
 Why would a dog pull and get injured using a choke chain or prong collar?
-Because the OWNER has not responsibly taught the dog to walk calmly by their side and to not pull on the leash through positive reinforcement dog training and a loose leash walking protocol.
+Because the parent has not responsibly taught the dog to walk calmly by their side and to not pull on the leash through positive reinforcement dog training and a loose leash walking protocol.
 If pet parents would put education, ethology and dog training high on their priority list, on par with medical attention, feeding and enrichment, there would be no need to default to pain delivering devices and a lot less dog bites and re-homing would occur.
 Miami Dade kills over 20,000 dogs every year!!
-Being a pet parent is a PRIVILEGE not a right!
+Being a pet parent is a privilege not a right!

 This begs the question, why include some unnecessary pain devices and exclude others?
 Anyone?
 Bueller?
 I am as dumbfounded as you.

-For unnecessary and cruel devices, it doesn’t matter if companies package them with pictures of pretty rainbows, smiling families and name them “Bunny Tickle Joy Collars”, paint them pink, and spray perfume on them.
-It doesn’t hide the fact that they still deliver unnecessary pain and abuse.
+For unnecessary and cruel devices, it doesn’t matter if companies package them with pictures of pretty rainbows, smiling families and name them “Bunny Tickle Joy Training Collars”, paint them pink, and spray perfume on them.
+It doesn’t hide the fact that they still are designed to deliver unnecessary pain and abuse.